Racial Profiling Case Stirs Up Controversy in Houston

 In Houston, the police have been accused of racial profiling when they arrested two African-Americans and a white teenager after seeing her with the two men and assuming she had been stolen or was a runaway.
 In reality, the girl was a dancer who was travelling with her dance partner and trainer throughout the United States to head to a hip-hop academy and tape a video.

 The police stopped the unlikely trio at a gas station and handcuffed them, putting them all into patrol cars and taking them to the police station.
 When the police called the 13-year-old blonde girl’s parents, they were shocked by the law enforcement’s tone.
 They said that their daughter was exactly where they wanted her to be, and they had given her dance instructor a plethora of papers to help prove that they were travelling in a legal fashion.

 The parents say that the dance instructor had his student’s birth certificate, insurance card, and every contact number that was necessary.
 He also had a signed letter from the parents acknowledging that he had permission to care for the teenager.
 The police eventually let the threesome go, but stirred up a lot of frustrations in the midst of the situation.

 Sometimes, police will racially profile individuals and will make assumptions that are incorrect or are even hurtful.
-If you have been racially profiled by a police officer and accused of a crime based on your race or culture, then you will want an attorney to assist you in your case today.
+If you think you have been a victim of racial profiling by a police officer, or have been accused of a crime based on your race or culture, then you need well versed criminal defense attorneys like Herman Martinez and his team to assist you in your case.
 With the right Houston criminal defense attorney on your side, you may be able to prove that you were racially profiled in arrest and do not deserve the penalties that you are facing.

 Contact the firm today to learn more about these types of cases!